 Problem (3): The intensity of a sound is tripled.
 By how many decibels does it increase?

-Assume the original intensity to be $I$ and the new intensity $I_{new}=kI$, where $k$ is a multiple that indicates how much the sound intensity changed.
-Substitute this into the decibel formula and apply the logarithms relation $\log(ab)=\log a+\log b$ to reach the following result \begin{align*} \beta_{new}&=10 \log\left(\frac{I_{new}}{I_0}\right) \\\\ &=10\log\left(\frac{k\times I}{I_0}\right) \\\\ &=10\log k+ 10\log\left(\frac{I}{I_0}\right) \\\\ &=10\log k+\beta \end{align*} Consequently, the change in the sound level is found to be \[\Delta \beta =10\log k\] This is a general result and you can memorize it for faster solving in MCAT test.
+Substitute this into the decibel formula and apply the logarithms relation $\log(ab)=\log a+\log b$ to reach the following result \begin{align*} \beta_{new}&=10 \log\left(\frac{I_{new}}{I_0}\right) \\\\ &=10\log\left(\frac{k\times I}{I_0}\right) \\\\ &=10\log k+ 10\log\left(\frac{I}{I_0}\right) \\\\ &=10\log k+\beta \end{align*} Consequently, the change in the sound level is given by: \[\Delta \beta =10\log k\] This result is general and can be memorized for faster solving, especially in MCAT tests.

-Here, $k=3$ so the change in the sound intensity becomes \[\Delta \beta=10\log 3=4.77\rm dB\] This shows that a tripling in the sound intensity corresponds to nearly $4.77\,\rm dB$ in the intensity level.
+Here, $k=3$ so the change in the sound intensity becomes: \[\Delta \beta=10\log 3=4.77\rm dB\] This demonstrates that tripling the sound intensity corresponds to an increase of nearly $4.77\,\rm dB$ in the intensity level.

 Problem (4): By what factor will the intensity change for a $\pm 6\,\rm dB$ change in the out level of a loudspeaker?